- Sponsorship Impact

 Wakefield is a regular SportsMoney contributor to Forbes.com.
 Read current articles here.

-Wakefield has published over 45 journal articles in elite marketing journals (viz., Journal of Marketing, Journal of Consumer Research, Journal of the Academy of Marketing Science, Journal of Retailing, Journal of Service Research, Journal of Advertising, Journal of Advertising Research) garnering over 13,000 academic citations since 1992, covering sponsorships, ticket pricing, sales promotions, digital and social media, shopping experiences, and fan passion and behavior, including coining the word “sportscape” in 1996.
+Wakefield has published over 45 journal articles in elite marketing journals (viz., Journal of Marketing, Journal of Consumer Research, Journal of the Academy of Marketing Science, Journal of Retailing, Journal of Service Research, Journal of Advertising, Journal of Advertising Research) garnering over 14,000 academic citations, placing him in the top 2% of all science researchers according to Stanford University.

 Wakefield includes Lane Wakefield, PhD, author of ten journal articles in sports marketing since 2016, and Robin Wakefield, PhD, author of over 40 journal articles in information systems, digital & social media, and accounting practices with over 3000 academic citations since 2001.